Being Not for Profit

-As a San Diego community-based not-for-profit organization, Sharp HealthCare places great value on the health of our community.
-Our not-for-profit approach means that after our bills and employees have been paid, any remaining money is reinvested back into providing health care — unlike for-profit organizations that must pay back investors.
+At Sharp, we are committed to improving the health and well-being of the San Diego community.
+Our not-for-profit approach means that after our bills and employees have been paid, any remaining money is reinvested back into providing the very best health care possible for our patients.

-Investors of for-profit institutions fund hospital improvements, and therefore, expect return on their investments.
+- For-profit hospitals — Investors of for-profit institutions fund hospital improvements and expect return on their investments.
 For-profits also have a financial incentive to avoid providing care that is typically not profitable, such as trauma and care for the underinsured.

 - Sharp HealthCare as a not-for-profit — Our "stockholders" are community members like you, and with your support and generous donations, we're able to expand our services, introduce new programs and enhance our medical technology.
 Additionally, our 25-person board consists entirely of members from the local community, so our members have a vested interest in making decisions that best serve the community's health care needs.